Offshore wind farm

 Navantia-Windar was awarded a €350m ($393m) contract for the construction and assembly of jackets and their corresponding piling.
-Van Oord will transport and install these jacket foundations and the offshore substation.
+Van Oord will transport and install the jacket foundations and the offshore substation.

-Prysmian Group will provide the submarine connection cabling systems under an €80m ($90m) contract.
+Prysmian Group was contracted to provide the submarine connection cabling systems under an €80m ($90m) contract.
 The links for grid connection will be designed, built and maintained by French transmission system operator RTE.

 Nexans was awarded a €115m ($127m) contract by RTE France for providing the export cables.
 The offshore cables will be manufactured at Nexans’ facility in Halden, Norway, while the onshore cables will be supplied by Nexans’ Benelux facility in Belgium and the fibre optic elements will be procured from its plant in Rognan, Norway.
 The company will also provide inspection, maintenance and repair (IMR) services as part of the contract.